pablo-meier/Pablog/posts/2018-03-01-legacy-code.md

 Despite the old truism, [successful rewrites of old codebases are possible][6].
 And there's [a playbook or two for working with Legacy Systems][7].
-Whether you're the engineer in charge or their manager, recognize that with diliigence and significant investment, getting what you need from an old codebase is very possible.
+Whether you're the engineer in charge or their manager, recognize that with diligence and significant investment, getting what you need from an old codebase is very possible.